- Many commonly accepted “facts” about building wealth are – in actuality – fallacies.

 Asset allocation is indeed very important, but it is only one-third of a larger strategy that truly is most important.
 I’m talking about risk management.
 Risk management has three parts: asset allocation, position sizing and loss limitation.
 The intelligent investor pays equal attention to all three.

 Okay, those are six facts that dispel the common fallacies.
 Got a few minutes more?
-Here are four more facts, some of which are very basic but often ignored.
+Here are four more facts, some of which are basic but often ignored.

 1. The biggest mistake retirees make is giving up their active income.